jqno/jqno.nl/site/_content/posts/post/2013-07-28_testing-events-in-c-sharp.md

 }
 </pre>

+Here's a few things `EventMonitor` unfortunately can't do:

-Unfortunately, it doesn't seem possible in C# to pass an event as a parameter.
+* Unfortunately, it doesn't seem possible in C# to pass an event as a parameter.
 That's why I opted for the "stringly typed" option of passing the event's name as a string.
 If you know of a better way to handle this, I would very much like to hear about it!
+* It's not fully thread-safe.
+If you have asynchronous events, and several of them are raised at the same time, `EventMonitor`'s behaviour will be undefined.
+If you raise only one asynchronous event, or if you ensure that they aren't raised simultaneously, it will be fine.
+This issue could be solved by employing a lock in the `Handle` method.

 <a name='code'></a>
 ## Full code of `EventMonitor`